gecio/gecio.github.io/docs/_imke/about/index.en.md

 <img src="certified-kubernetes.png" alt="Certified Kubernetes Logo" width="100"/>

-iMKE is a product to efficiently setup and operate Kubernetes cluster on GEC Cloud.
+iMKE is a product to efficiently setup and operate Kubernetes clusters on GEC Cloud.
 Customers have the option to use a powerful webinterface to deploy and manage completely functional clusters that also pass the conformance checks and requirements by [Cloud Native Computing Foundation](https://cncf.io/ck).